Need some last minute Christmas present ideas? Why not support Māori-owned business while you’re at it?

 There are lots of artists and designers making beautiful products that not only look great but also showcase te reo Māori.

-Tuhi make planners, and maramataka journala to record your low and high energy days, and the best days for gardening and fishing.
+Tuhi make planners, and maramataka journals to record your low and high energy days, and the best days for gardening and fishing.

 Okāri make delightful stationary and gift cards with greetings in te reo.

 Aho Creative have prints and designs for pēpi and the family showcased on muslin, cushions and other creature comforts.

 Check out Mahi Toi for artworks and prints for your walls, made by artist Spencer Bellas, and B. Waipuka who stock the amazing NIU Oracle cards – a combination of Tarot and the ancient tradition of casting rākau.

 Māori owned and run publisher Huia books have a range of 2018 fiction and non-fiction titles for adults and kids.
 We love the new fantasy Flight of the Fantail and the kids’ adventure Whetū Toa & The Magician by Steph Matuku, The Bomb/Te Pohu by Sacha Cotter and Critical Conversations in Kaupapa Māori by Te Kawehau Hoskins and Alison Jones for the academic in your life.

 2018 has been an awesome year for Māori poets: Check out Tayi Tibble’s Poūkahangatus, Ben Brown’s Between the Kindling & the Blaze, Tātai Whetū: Seven Māori Women Poets in Translation edited by Maraea Rakuraku and Vana Manasiadis, or Star Waka by Robert Sullivan.

 Anahera Press is another independent publisher with many excellent titles, including Rāwāhi by Briar Wood.